dotnet/EntityFramework.Docs/entity-framework/core/get-started/uwp/getting-started.md

 * Add a project reference from the *Blogging.Migrations.Startup* project to the *Blogging.Model* project.

+## Install Entity Framework Core tools in the migrations startup project

+To enable the EF Core migration commands in the Package Manager Console (PMC), install the EF Core tools package.

 * **Tools > NuGet Package Manager > Package Manager Console**

-* Select the *Blogging.Model* project as the **Default project**.

-* In **Solution Explorer**, set the *Blogging.Migrations.Startup* project as the startup project.

-You will be using EF Core migration commands to maintain the database.
-So install the tools package as well.

-* Run `Install-Package Microsoft.EntityFrameworkCore.Tools`
+* Run `Install-Package Microsoft.EntityFrameworkCore.Tools -ProjectName Blogging.Migrations.Startup`

 ## Create the initial migration

-Now that you have a model, set up the app to create a database the first time it runs.
-In this section, you create the initial migration.
-In the following section, you add code that applies this migration when the app starts.
+ Create the initial migration.

-* Run `Add-Migration InitialCreate`.
+* Run `Add-Migration InitialCreate -StartupProject Blogging.Migrations.Startup`

 This command scaffolds a migration that creates the initial set of tables for your model.

+## Create a new UWP project

+* In **Solution Explorer**, right-click the solution, and then choose **Add > New Project**.

+* From the left menu select **Installed > Visual C# > Windows Universal**.

+* Select the **Blank App (Universal Windows)** project template.

+* Name the project *Blogging.UWP*, and click **OK**

+> [!IMPORTANT]
+> Set the target and minimum versions to at least **Windows 10 Fall Creators Update (10.0; build 16299.0)**.
+> Previous  versions of Windows 10 do not support .NET Standard 2.0, which is required by Entity Framework Core.

-## Create the database on app startup
+## Create the database on application startup

 Since you want the database to be created on the device that the app runs on, add code to apply any pending migrations to the local database on application startup.
 The first time that the app runs, this will take care of creating the local database.